 Depending on which theory you believe, John Digges was either the son or grandson of Maryland Governor William Digges, who was born in Colonial Virginia around 1650 .
-William’s marriage to Lord Baltimore’s stepdaughter Elizabeth Sewall was called an “advantageous” union, and soon after the wedding, William was appointed Deputy Governor of Maryland .
-Life was successful and prosperous for William, who would later be known as the Lord of Warburton Manor .
+William’s marriage to Lord Baltimore’s stepdaughter Elizabeth Sewall was called an advantageous union, and soon after the wedding, William was appointed Deputy Governor of Maryland .
+Life was successful and prosperous for the man who would later be known as the Lord of Warburton Manor .
 A historical marker notes that William’s descendants were “the most intimate friends” with George and Martha Washington, and that Washington even celebrated his forty-third birthday at the Manor.

 William lived a life of privilege and wealth, and he probably had his father to thank for that.
 Though that man was known to others as Edward Digges, here we refer to him as: